How to Stop Overthinking Everything

 What is Overthinking

 Overthinking is when your mind gets stuck on a certain thought or problem and you can't stop thinking about it.
-It's like a broken record that keeps playing over and over again, making it hard to focus on anything else.
+It’s totally normal to overthink at times.
+It can be a way for our brains to try to process and make sense of complex situations, and can even be a helpful tool in some cases.
+However, when overthinking becomes persistent and starts to negatively impact your daily life, it may be time to seek help.
 This can lead to stress, anxiety, and even physical symptoms like headaches and trouble sleeping.

 Robin McGill highlights 2 main types of overthinking: